About Urban Miners

 Urban Miners is a not-for-profit organisation that runs an e-waste reuse, repair, and recycling service for the Waipā District in New Zealand.

-Urban Miners is run entirely by volunteers from Rotary Cambridge, Rotary Te Awamutu, and the local Waipā community.
+Originally supported by Rotary, Urban Miners is now an independent charitable trust, run by a dedicated team of trustees and volunteers.
 We also work in partnership with other community groups including the Lions Club of Cambridge.

 Our Story